Atezolizumab (Tecentriq)

 How often do you have atezolizumab?

-You usually have it in cycles of treatment.
-A cycle means that you have atezolizumab and then have some time with no treatment to allow your body to recover.
+You have atezolizumab as cycles of treatment.
+This means that you have the drug and then a rest to allow your body to recover.

 Your healthcare team will tell you more about this.